 Potential financial impacts are taken into account at a diversified portfolio level, through portfolio construction within asset classes, and in the investment manager selection and monitoring processes.
 The approach UWA’s Implemented Consultant, Mercer, has adopted on UWA’s behalf is consistent with the framework recommended by the Financial Stability Board’s Task Force on Climate-Related Financial Disclosures (TCFD).

 This approach is focused on the climate transition and transition capacity building.
-Mercer has also made a commitment to achieving net zero across all its investment platforms by 2050.
+Mercer* has also made a commitment to achieving net zero across its Australian investment platform by 2050.
 As part of Mercer’s monitoring of its net zero commitment, they track carbon intensity that has occurred in the past, together with comprehensive transition metrics that look forward to where future portfolio emissions reductions can be prioritised.

 Source: Mercer Investments (Australia) Limited

 Weighted Average Carbon Intensity (WACI) is the measure of the portfolio’s exposure to carbon-intensive companies.